brianglass/anastasis/files/15_september.md

 The Irmos.

-Daniel, stretching out his hands, stopped up the jaws of lions in the den; while the Youths, lovers of true religion, armed with virtue, quenched the power of fire as they cried, All you works of the Lord, bless the Lord!Â’
+Daniel, stretching out his hands, stopped up the jaws of lions in the den; while the Youths, lovers of true religion, armed with virtue, quenched the power of fire as they cried, All you works of the Lord, bless the Lord!’

 ****